alexgenon/chiffres-et-lettres/README.md

 Each request to a UI page is rendered using a Twirl template that basically calls the appropriate application written using Reactjs.
 The main idea here is to use Twirl for the general layout (menu, different components) and use Reactjs to define each individual app.

 As for the Rest API, each request is processed by a dedicated Actor.
-So far, 3 actors are needed (defined in `service` package) :
+So far, the actors below are needed (defined in `service` package) :
 * Actor solving "le Compte est bon"
 * Actor solving "Mot plus long"
 * Actor logging stats on the processing of "Mot plus long" solver